Table of Contents

 Business activities contribute to improving people’s living standards.
 It can go through several channels.

-First, from the goods and services produced by the business, we can fulfill our needs and wants.
-Second, from the jobs created, we get income.
+First, we can fulfill our needs and wants by purchasing the goods and services the business produces.
+Second, we get income from the jobs created.
 We can use the money to buy various goods and services to satisfy our needs and wants.
 We can also invest it to support future needs, for example, during retirement.
-Then, we can also use it to buy insurance to minimize the losses we may experience.
+We can also use it to buy insurance to minimize the losses we may experience.

-Third, competition leads to lower prices and higher quality goods and services.
+Third, competition leads to lower prices and higher-quality goods and services.
 Businesses must outperform their competitors in satisfying their customers, forcing them to be more efficient and innovative.
-It ultimately makes our lives more comfortable and better because we can get lower prices and higher quality products.
+This ultimately makes our lives more comfortable and better because we can get lower prices and higher-quality products.

 Community empowerment

-Some business organizations seek to strike a balance between profit, social and environmental.
+Some business organizations seek to balance profit, social and environmental.
 They do not pursue maximum profit and wealth for the owner.
-But, they reinvest the profits for social and environmental causes.
+However, they reinvest their profits into social and environmental causes.

-For example, microfinance providers raise money through crowdfunding and lend it to small entrepreneurs on flexible terms and low-interest rates.
-It allows small businesses to thrive, creating more jobs and income for the neighborhood.
+For example, microfinance providers raise money through crowdfunding and lend it to small entrepreneurs on flexible terms and low interest rates.
+This allows small businesses to thrive, creating more jobs and income for the neighborhood.
 Then, microfinance providers use the profits to expand the reach of their services to communities elsewhere.

 In other cases, social enterprises empower a community by training people in entrepreneurial skills.
 They then help the community market the product and use the sales money to provide more training and build public facilities such as education and health.